-A whole chicken wing is generally made up of a few parts – the wing tip, wingette, and drumette.
-The wing tip is nothing but bone and cartilage and the drumette has the most meat on it.
+A whole chicken wing is generally made up of a few parts - the wing tip, wingette, and drumette.
+The wing tip is nothing but bone and cartilage while the drumette has the most meat on it.

 While you can purchase pre-cut wings ready for cooking, I opt to do this myself since it is much cheaper to do so and it's relatively easy.

 Follow these simple steps to cut your chicken:

 - Stretch out the wing on your cutting board and flip it over so the inside faces up and you can easily see the joint of the chicken wing.